jhudsl/tidyversecourse/docs/04-dataviz.md

 > The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).

 This dataset includes information about 32 different cars.
-Let's first convert this froma data.frame to a tibble.
+Let's first convert this from a data.frame to a tibble.

 ```r